(Last Updated on : 24-08-2019)

-Garo tribes prefer to be called A`chik or Mande.
-The Garos regard themselves as the descendants of a common ancestress.
+Garo Tribes prefer to be called "Achik" or "Mande".
+The Garos regard themselves as the descendants of a common ancestress, but scholars believe that Garos came from Tibet.
 The Garos are of the Mongoloid stock.
-Garo tribes are located mainly in Bardhaman district
+By nature, the Garos are cheerful, peace loving and hospitable.
+Food

-As per their earlier history, the Garos came to Meghalaya before 400 (BC) years from Tibet.
-They settled in the Valley of Brahmaputra River
+As per their earlier history, the Garos came to Meghalaya before 400 years from Tibet.
+They settled in the Valley

 .
 The Garo language has several divisions that are used among the Garos residing in each corner of India and abroad.
-The sub groups of Garo languages are known as Chibok, Megam, matabeng, ruga, Achik, ganching, Abeng, Atong, Dual, matchi, gara.
+The sub groups of Garo languages are known as Chibok, Megam, Matabeng, Ruga, Achik, Ganching, Abeng, Atong, Dual, Matchi and Gara.
 The Garo language has some resemblance with languages like Rava, Kok-Borok, Boro-Kachari and Dimasa.

 Society of Garo Tribes

 A matrilocal and matrilineal society is prevalent among the Garo tribes.
 Decent and inheritance are reckoned through the mother.
 The woman